 pH-shift processing of Nannochloropsis oculata microalgal biomass to obtain a protein-enriched food or feed ingredient

+lthough some species of microalgae have potential as human and animal nutrition due to the presence of high-value protein and polyunsaturated fatty acids, there has been relatively little development of algal food products.
 Fractionation of plant and animal raw materials by pH-shift processing has been widely applied to purify proteins.
-The principle is to solubilize proteins at high or low pH, removing debris and precipitating the proteins near their isoelectric point.
-We here describe the pH-shift process on commercially available Nannochloropsis oculata.
-The partitioning of major nutrients into the various fractions of the process was studied.
+The principle is to solubilize proteins at high or low pH, removing insoluble material and precipitating the proteins near or at their isoelectric point.
+We have applied the pH-shift process to the commercially-available, marine microalga Nannochloropsis oculata and studied the partitioning of major nutrients into the various fractions emerging from the process.
+The process was developed and adapted to the biomass with scalability in mind.
 Proteins were found to exhibit maximal solubility between pH 7 and 10, with a minimal solubility below pH 4.
-Two process versions were investigated in this study, with solubilization at either pH 7 (native pH) or 10; both versions were precipitated at pH 3.
-Up to 85% of both the protein and total fatty acids were recovered in the final product, compared to the initial algal slurry.
-Protein, total fatty acids and carbohydrates were concentrated in the final product, while the ash content was lower compared to the starting material.
+Two process versions were investigated in this study, with solubilization at either pH 7 (native pH) or 10; in both versions, proteins were efficiently precipitated at pH 3.
+Up to 85 % of both the protein and total fatty acids were recovered in the final product, compared to the initial algal slurry.
+The amino acid profile was not altered by the process, apart from a minor increase in phenylalanine, counteracted by a minor decrease in proline.
 From a processing point of view, solubilization of Nannochloropsis at native pH was found to be preferable, since less chemicals were consumed compared to high-pH solubilization.
-Owing to its content of protein and (total) fatty acids (23 and 12% of dry weight, respectively), the latter enriched in eicosapentaenoic acid (EPA), the product of the pH-shift process has potential as a functional food ingredient.
+The final product was on a dry-weight basis 23 % protein (of which 43 % were essential amino acids), 12 % total fatty acids (of which 18 % were eicosapentaenoic acid), 37 % carbohydrates and 34 % ash, and thus has potential as a functional food ingredient.